AdriaSG/Mobility-in-Mexico-City/README.md

 Out of curiosity, full short-cut list could be found [here](https://resources.jetbrains.com/storage/products/pycharm/docs/PyCharm_ReferenceCard.pdf)

 ## DSL
-To put DSL in practice I created an small habits tracker where you can write in minutes and hours how much time you spent in different activities with natural language, then functions will summmarize the time per activity and show the results in hours.
+To put DSL in practice I created a small habits tracker where you can write in minutes and hours how much time you spent in different activities with natural language, then functions will summmarize the time per activity and show the results in hours.
 Find [the .dsl file](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/tasks/habits_tckr.dsl) along with [the interpreter](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/tasks/dsl_interpreter.py), you just have to run the dsl file from console with given python interpreter.

 ## Functional Programming
 I have tried to use almost all the aspects of FP throughout my code, find a few examples in following links as comments at the end of the code: